retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.06.rst

 directly for the gateway.

-> We have found the gateway and occupied it.
+..
+Note:: We have found the gateway and occupied it.

 Has this chapter been a  real pain in the ass?
 Did thoughts of quitting the